 Nonprofits are created to solve problems or meet needs that for-profits are not addressing because there is no profit in it.
-Yet, nonprofits cannot be successful unless they can generate revenues in excess of expenses from grants, donations, contracts, and fees.
-The truth is that it's a lot harder to generate more revenue than expenses in the nonprofit world.
+Yet nonprofits cannot be successful unless they can generate revenues in excess of expenses, whether from grants, donations, contracts, sales, or fees.
+The truth is that it can be difficult to generate more revenue than expenses in the nonprofit world.
 In almost all cases, we cannot total up our costs, add a slice for profit and new investment, and charge it back to a customer.
-In fact, for most nonprofits, our customers are a source of costs, not revenue.
+In fact, for most nonprofits, our programs are an expense, rather than revenue.

-Adding to the difficulty of our business model is that there are many reporting requirements and special rules attached to money in the nonprofit sector.
-There are special tax rules at the federal, state, and local level and very specific accounting rules to follow.
+Adding to the difficulty of our business model, there are many reporting requirements and rules attached to money in the nonprofit sector.
+Nonprofits are subject to special tax rules at the federal, state, and local level, and are required to follow specific accounting rules.

 Four Essentials of Nonprofit Financial Management

-For these reasons, having top-notch financial management is essential.
-There are four essentials to managing your money:
+There are four essentials to managing your nonprofits' finances:

 - Periodic outside review by an independent professional